 1) Methanococcus

 Methanogens or bacteria produce huge amounts of methane during the decomposition of organic matter by the process of Chemosynthesis.
-Methanococcus is a type of methanogen that is also an autotroph.
+Methanococcus is a type of methanogen which is also an autotroph.

 2) Methanospirillum